Chintanpatel24/Prexec/README.md

 <div align="center">

-# check_pr - GitHub Pull Request Tracker
+# GitHub Pull Request Tracker

 > 🚀 A simple Python tool to check all Pull Requests created by a GitHub user across all their repositories.